-5.1.8 Access and links
+5.9 Access and links

-• The rural nature of many of the settlements within the Cairngorms National Park should be recognised, with levels of public transport and access to shops and services often meaning that access to private cars is unavoidable;

-- Vehicular access to the site will be from a new link road, which will follow the route indicated.
+- The rural nature of many of the settlements within the Cairngorms National Park should be recognised.
+The levels of public transport to access shops and services often means that using a car is necessary. - Vehicular access to the site will be from a new link road, which will follow the route indicated.
 This road should be constructed to local distributor standard, 6m wide with 2m footways and 2m verges on each side.
-The junction with the B9150 Perth Road will need to be a minimum of 50m from the corresponding link road, constructed as part of the development of site NM/HI to the south-east.
+The junction with the B9150 Perth Road will need to be a minimum of 50m from the corresponding link road, constructed as part of the development of site NM/HI to the south east.
 This will create a staggered junction.
 The link road will be a key boundary, forming a new village edge and street frontage and should receive appropriate design treatment as described earlier.
-Although houses will front onto this road, no car access will be allowed directly onto it from this frontage. - Pedestrian and cycle access should be provided throughout the site as part of a movement network, protecting the 'coffin road', with external links to Station Road and Perth Road, to access the national cycle route. - Well considered layouts and landscaping should avoid cars and roads dominating the frontages of buildings, or the layouts of development generally, but should be screened or at the back of building clusters; - The development should be accessible, well connected and linked to the existing village.
-The footpath and cycle way network should be part of the planting infrastructure with through routes and connections to the wider road and path network encouraged, including core paths and 'safer routes to schools'.
+Although houses will front onto this road, no car access will be allowed directly onto it from this frontage.

+- Pedestrian and cycle access should be provided throughout the site as part of a movement network, protecting the 'coffin road', with external links to Station Road and Perth Road, to access the national cycle route. - Well considered layouts and landscaping should avoid cars and roads dominating the frontages of buildings, or the layouts of development generally.
+They should be screened or at the back of building clusters. - The development should be accessible, well connected and linked to the existing settlement.
+The footpath and cycle way network should be part of the landscaping infrastructure with through routes and connections to the wider road and path network encouraged, including core paths and 'safer routes to schools'.

-5.1.9 Sustainable build and energy requirements
+5.10 Sustainable build and energy requirements

-The design of all development should seek to minimise the reduce requirements for energy, demonstrate sustainable use of resources and use non-toxic, low-embodied energy materials.
-Please see the Cairngorms National Park Sustainable Design Guide (www.cairngorms.co.uk) for further information; • Appropriate on-site renewable technologies should be used to strive towards zero or low carbon development.
+- The design of all development should seek to minimise requirements for energy, demonstrate sustainable use of resources and use non-toxic, low-embodied energy materials.
+Please see the Cairngorms National Park Sustainable Design Guide (www.cairngorms.co.uk) for further information. - Appropriate on-site renewable technologies should be used to strive towards zero or low carbon development.